Title Insurance = Peace of Mind

-Shopping for a mortgage?
-We will be glad to help!
-Give us a call at 214-865-7442.
+Shopping for a mortgage loan?
+We'll be glad to answer your questions about our many mortgage solutions!
+Call us at 214-865-7442.
 Ready to begin?
-Apply Now.
+Apply Here.

-You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.
+You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
-Your owner's policy will describe the property and outline the limitations on your ownership.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

 Got a Question?